prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 There's clearly a LOT of activity in the Bay Area, California when it comes to vector databases!
 Also, there's a large amount of variation in the funding and valuation, and it's clear that there exists no correlation between the capabilities of a database and the amount it's funded for.

+### Choice of programming language

+Fast, responsive and scalable databases are typically written these days in modern languages like Golang or Rust.
+Among the purpose-built vendors, the only one that is built in Java is Vespa.
+Chroma is currently a Python/TypeScript wrapper on top of Clickhouse, an OLAP database built in C++, and an open source vector index, [HNSWLib](https://github.com/nmslib/hnswlib).

+{{< figure src="vector-db-lang.png" >}}

+Interestingly, both Pinecone[^2] and Lance[^3], the underlying storage format for LanceDB, **were rewritten from the ground up** in Rust, even though they were originally written in C++.
+Clearly, the database community is slowly embracing Rust 🦀💪!

 ### Timeline

 How long has each vector database been around?